waltscienceblog/waltscienceblog.github.io/_posts/2021-2-8-morningquote.md

 Thanks to the magic of Python, all of this happens in under 20 lines of code!
 Not that anyone is counting...

 After the python code is written, I simply create an executable file to run the code, and schedule that file to run once daily with Automator for Mac.
-If you use Windows, you can schedule executable file runs using cron.
+If you use Windows or linux, you can schedule executable file runs using task scheduler or cron.

 <br>